 A site is defined as a single functional unit of an organisation, or a combination of units situated at one locality, where a supply chain organisation carries out production or processing.
 Organisations may have multiple sites.

 IMPORTANT: All sites involved in the CoC for physical Better Cotton shall be registered separately with Better Cotton.
-This means each site will have to fill out a registration form and will be provided BCP account access at site level.
 It is the responsibility of the organisation to register each site with Better Cotton separately.
-Representing multiple sites as a single site may result in suspension from the programme.